 Single stage furnaces are not supplied with a built-in twinning capability.
 Other valuable features and enhancements were made to the new control that made it necessary to remove the twinning capability.
-For twinning of single stage furnaces with fixed speed motors, a twinning kit (1010035) is available for purchase.
+For twinning of single stage furnaces with 5-speed ECM motors in conjunction with a Nordyne/UTEC board, a twinning kit (1010035) is available for purchase.
 Please follow the instructions provided with the kit.

-If both single stage furnaces are upgraded to the fixed speed iSEERTM blower, the twin terminal on both blower control boards (Figure 16, (page 19)) may be used to twin the single stage furnaces.
+If both single stage furnaces have an Emerson Board or are upgraded to the fixed speed iSEERTM blower, the twin terminal on both blower control boards (Figure 17, (page 19)) may be used to twin the single stage furnaces.
 The twinning system requires a relay (P/N 624843) in the secondary furnace for proper twinning.